microsoft/api-guidelines/graph/patterns/entity-template.md

 }
 ```

-A new template can be created by specifying `frob`:
+A new template can be created in the following ways

+#### a value for `frob` is specified by the client
 ```
 POST /fooTemplates
 {